Kristin Lavransdatter, an enormous novel, provided me with an avenue of escape long ago.

 I finished the book late the second night and awoke the next morning with the heaviness lifted.

-I cooked pancakes for breakfast and took the boys to the library where we checked out brightly colored picture books.
+We made pancakes for breakfast and took the boys to the library, where we checked out brightly colored picture books.
 We read them together.

 I’ve never touched Kristin Lavransdatter again.
-I’m surprised now to learn it carried controversial themes.
-It just reminds me of a time when I needed to be transported away and that thick book did the trick.
+I’m surprised to learn now that it carried controversial themes.
+It just reminds me of a time when I needed to be transported away, and a thick novel did so.

 Have any books taken you far from dismal circumstances?
 How, why, and what were they?